 UPDATED Jan.
 25, 2017: The video of Dr. Nevin’s presentation is now available on the TEDx YouTube channel and below.

 Addressing the cost of health care means not only treating people when they are sick, but helping them to stay well.
-Innovative tools such as Christiana Care Health System’s Care Link are making this possible, said President and CEO Janice E. Nevin, M.D., MPH, in her TEDx Wilmington Talk “Better Health at Lower Cost — Absolutely!”
+Innovative tools such as Christiana Care Health System’s care coordination program are making this possible, said President and CEO Janice E. Nevin, M.D., MPH, in her TEDx Wilmington Talk “Better Health at Lower Cost — Absolutely!”
 Dec.
 6 at the Hagley Museum.

 “In the U.S. we are really good — often the best in the world — at sickness care,” Dr. Nevin told the audience in the packed auditorium at Hagley’s Soda House.
 “That is the care we get in the hospital, the emergency room, the crisis center.
 It is testing and treating illness.